tb2johm/Brute-python/README.md

 ### Rules
 * All bricks need too be placed
 * A brick can only be used once
+* No other files other than then *my_solver.py* is allowed to be changed

 ## Requirements
 * Python3